mwielgoszewski/www.tssci-security.com/archives/2009/07/27/blackhat-usa-2009-defcon-17.rst

 Blackhat USA 2009 / Defcon 17
 #############################

-It�€™s that time of year again, where we all come out of hiding and meet in Sin City to cause nothing but trouble.
+It's that time of year again, where we all come out of hiding and meet in Sin City to cause nothing but trouble.
 The brave venture out into the scorching hot sun during the day and some even dare tempt the waters at Rehab.
 The rest of us wait until dark, with the neon lights flickering